 The good thing about a food truck business is that equipment is pretty standard — from freezers and refrigerators to drink machines, stovetops, ovens, blenders, and meat grinders.
 You can purchase a truck that’s fully outfitted or save money by converting a used vehicle into a functional food truck.

 The main thing to keep in mind is reliability.
 You may want to purchase used equipment, but if it’s not reliable, you’ll lose entire days of income.
 Search around for the best value.
 Kitchen equipment like pots, pans, and utensils can be purchased wholesale.

 The success of a food truck hinges on two things: the quality of food and the marketing strategies.
 Food trucks are all about marketing and often disclose their daily location on social media.
 Aside from foot traffic, that’s where customers come from, so consider a comprehensive social media strategy across all major platforms like Facebook, Twitter, and Instagram.
 The latter two are particularly important for food truck businesses.

-In addition to the standard social platforms, consider listing your business on Yelp, Google My Business, and local business directories.
+In addition to the standard social platforms, consider listing your business on Yelp, Google Business Profile, and local business directories.
 You may even want to partner local businesses to raise your profile.

 Examples of Food Truck Businesses to Start

 No two food truck businesses are the same, and you can sell virtually any kind of food, but some of the most celebrated food truck businesses generally put a unique twist on a beloved specialty food, choose a specific culture or cuisine, or play on nostalgia.
 For example, the popular food truck Blue Smoke grew large enough to open multiple brick-and-mortar locations by offering a unique combination of Korean and Texas BBQ.
 Alternatively, the Cinnamon Snail gained popularity in New Jersey by offering vegan food in an area that had few vegan options.